Treatment & Therapy Approaches

 Magdalene Kidd Vasconez, LCSW

-Cognitive Behavioral Therapy for Insomnia (CBT-I) is an evidence-based treatment specifically designed to address chronic sleep difficulties.
+• Cognitive Behavioral Therapy for Insomnia (CBT-I) is an evidence-based treatment specifically designed to address chronic sleep difficulties.
 CBT-I helps individuals identify and change thoughts and behaviors that interfere with sleep while establishing healthier sleep patterns.
 This structured, short-term therapy focuses on techniques such as sleep education, relaxation strategies, and improving sleep habits to promote restorative rest.
-At Aspire Psychology, we offer tailored CBT-I sessions to empower clients in overcoming insomnia and achieving better sleep for improved overall well-being.
+At Aspire Psychology, we offer tailored CBT-I sessions to empower patients in overcoming insomnia and achieving better sleep for improved overall well-being.

 Providers: Jason Jones, PhD

-Dialectical Behavior Therapy (DBT) is a highly effective, evidence-based therapeutic approach designed to help individuals manage intense emotions, improve relationships, and build healthier coping skills.
-Originally developed for individuals with Borderline Personality Disorder, DBT has proven beneficial for a range of mental health concerns, including anxiety, depression, and Posttraumatic Stress Disorder.
+• Dialectical Behavior Therapy (DBT) is a highly effective, evidence-based therapeutic approach designed to help individuals manage intense emotions, improve relationships, and build healthier coping skills.
+Originally developed for individuals with Borderline Personality Disorder, DBT has proven beneficial for a range of mental health concerns, including anxiety, depression, and Post-Traumatic Stress Disorder.
 DBT combines cognitive-behavioral techniques with mindfulness practices to enhance emotional regulation, distress tolerance, interpersonal effectiveness, and acceptance.
-At Aspire Psychology, our compassionate therapists provide tailored DBT sessions to support clients in achieving balance and creating meaningful, fulfilling lives.
+At Aspire Psychology, our compassionate therapists provide tailored DBT sessions to support patients in achieving balance and creating meaningful, fulfilling lives.

 Providers: